 But let's face the truth, the lines between product management, portfolio management, and program management are vague, and every organization has its own way of separating them.

-Our example visualizes two different apps, an online shop and the related infrastructure behind it.
 A program roadmap is perfect for managing all of the interdependencies amongst these products.
 Not only from a technical but also from a marketing standpoint.

 A feature roadmap focuses on product features and their release dates.
 Usually, these are long-term-oriented and suitable for different audiences.
 Feature roadmaps might be relevant for your executives and for other stakeholders too.
 For example, your marketing team can use it to align their marketing activities as it's also a great way to make it public and share your plans with your customers.